The Immortal Life of Henrietta Lacks: Academic reception

 The book was adopted as a common reading text at more than 125 universities and was widely taught in high school, undergraduate, graduate and doctoral classrooms.

 In September 2015, schools in Knox County, Tennessee were faced with demands from a parent that the book be removed from Knox County classrooms and libraries; the parent in question alleged that the scene in which Lacks discovered her tumor was depicted in a "pornographic" way.

 In other media

 Film

 In 2010, it was announced that a television film project based on the book was in development.
 Oprah Winfrey and Alan Ball were teaming together to bring the biopic to HBO.
 HBO began production on the film in the summer of 2016.
 Winfrey executive-produced and starred as Deborah, the daughter of Henrietta Lacks.
 George C. Wolfe wrote the screenplay and directed the film.
 Lacks' sons and granddaughter were planned to serve as consultants.
 The film aired in 2017.

-In Alex Garland's film Annihilation (2018), Natalie Portman's character is seen reading the book in one scene; her character is a biologist who specializes in cancer and the film explores genetic mutations.
+In Annihilation, a 2018 film which involves cell mutation, the character Lena, a biologist, played by Natalie Portman, reads The Immortal Life of Henrietta Lacks.